jinglundong/Computer_Game/README.md

 ### Jinglun Dong Lab7
 ### 2012/04/13
 + This repository is a submission version of class, only source code is included.
-+ All dependency is not included.
-Dependency includes OpenGL, Glew, Glue.
++ All dependency e.g. OpenGL, Glew, Glue is not included.
 + If whole project or a release version is needed, please send an email to jinglundong |AT| gmail |DOT| com

 0. Command line arguments: 	-t 			terrainTextureIndex